navarroaxel/navarroaxel.github.io/blog/chakra-ui-the-hidden-treasures.md

 The first package I dove into was the [@chakra-ui/hooks](https://github.com/chakra-ui/chakra-ui/tree/main/packages/hooks) and I found the first treasure:

 The [useOutsideClick](https://chakra-ui.com/docs/hooks/use-outside-click) is a common one to hide popovers when the user clicks outside them.
-And then there is the [useMergeRefs](https://chakra-ui.com/docs/hooks/use-merge-refs) when you need to merge several react refs into one.
+And then there is the [useMergeRefs](https://chakra-ui.com/docs/hooks/use-merge-refs) when you need to merge several React refs into one.
 I contributed with doc pages for both hooks. 😁

 You can find more [useful](https://github.com/chakra-ui/chakra-ui/blob/main/packages/hooks/src/use-const.ts) [hooks](https://github.com/chakra-ui/chakra-ui/blob/main/packages/hooks/src/use-why-update.ts).

 Like this special one: the [usePopper](https://github.com/chakra-ui/chakra-ui/blob/main/packages/popper/README.md), a wrapper for the [popper.js](https://popper.js.org/) 🍿 library, converting it into a magic hook.
-This is an internal hook and it's not documented in the website, but is still exported and you can use it, but ⚠️ it's not covered by [semver](https://semver.org/). 🙀
+This is an internal hook and it's not documented in the website, but is still exported and you can use it, the downside is that ⚠️ it's not covered by [semver](https://semver.org/). 🙀

 ### The utils